On this page:

 There are two ways to join a Panhellenic organization:

-- Fall: Formal Recruitment
+Fall Formal Recruitment

-- Spring Continuous Open Bidding (COB): Any sorority that is not at campus total (maximum chapter size) is eligible to bring in additional members through an informal recruiting process known as COB.
+Any sorority that is not at campus total (maximum chapter size) is eligible to bring in additional members through an informal recruiting process known as COB.
 Each organization will plan and advertise its own events.
 If you are interested in finding out which chapters will participate in Spring COB, contact the CPC Vice President for Recruitment.

-VP Recruitment Training
+VP of Recruitment Training

 Director of Administration